gerasimovsa/qa_guru_py_10_15/README.md

-# Test Automation Project of OZ.by e-commerce service
+# Test Automation Project | "OZ.by" e-commerce service

 ----
 > [Link to the OZ.by](https://oz.by//)